Brenda Edwards: 2005: The X Factor

-2007–09: Musicals
+2007–2009: Musicals

 After The X Factor, Edwards was chosen to play the role of Mama Morton in the hit West End musical Chicago, and her run in the show continued until March 2007.
-She was invited back to play Mama Morton over the Christmas period 2007–08, between 10 December 2007 and 26 January 2008.
+She was invited back to play Mama Morton over the Christmas period, between 10 December 2007 and 26 January 2008.
 She returned to play Mama Morton once again in November 2008, continuing in the role into early 2009.

 In 2007, Edwards was cast as Pearl – a role created specifically for her – in a West End production of Carmen Jones at the Royal Festival Hall, from 25 July until 2 September 2007.

-That same year, she won the Favourite Reality Star award at the 2007 Screen Nation awards.
+The same year, she won the Favourite Reality Star award at the 2007 Screen Nation awards.
 In 2009, Edwards toured the UK in the Queen musical We Will Rock You as Killer Queen.

+2010–present: Stage roles and Loose Women

-On 21 June 2010 she started her role as Killer Queen in the West End production of We Will Rock You replacing Mazz Murray, who was on maternity leave.
+On 21 June 2010, she started her role as Killer Queen in the West End production of We Will Rock You, replacing Mazz Murray, who was on maternity leave.
 Edwards took two weeks off to appear in another West End musical, and then returned.